 What are Blue Cut Anti Glare Lenses ?
-As the name itself implies Blue Cut Anti Glare Lenses are special ophthalmic lenses that block or filter the high intensity blue light that computer & mobile screens emit.
-These lenses are incorporated into the ophthalmic frames.
+As the name itself implies Blue Cut Anti Glare Lenses are special ophthalmic lenses that block or filter the high intensity blue light which computer & mobile screens emit.
+The innovation of this wonder became absolutely necessary when techies started becoming screen addict.
+These lenses are incorporated into the ophthalmic frames to provide protection against the light wavelength that ranges from 400 to 495 nano-meters.
 This is a multi purpose lens type.
-Although they are mainly engineered for computer users only but they can be used for other general activities also like playing outdoors, driving etc. This is also a preferred lens type by photo editing professionals.
+Although these lenses are mainly engineered for computer users only but they can be used for other general activities also like playing outdoors, driving etc. This is also a preferred lens type for photo editing professionals and those who have to see the true color of the screen.
 They are also known as Clear Lenses or Blue Block Lenses but the function is same.

 How do they work?
+Multiple studies have concluded that artificial blue light works like a toxic for the eyes.
+Ophthalmic industry keeps upgrading the products.
+Earlier the opticians used to provide simple anti glare glasses to computer users that would do no help to a computer users but now we have something even much better.
+Some people think it is the coating that does it but the magic of blocking the blue light is within the material called CR.
 Like we explained above that Blue Cut Anti Glare Lenses block the screens rays.
 Not only they block the rays but also provide slightly improved visual clarity by reducing the dazzling glare of the screen as they also have an anti reflective coating on the surface.
-Since they have glare reduction quality, this enabled maximum visible light to pass through the lenses.
+Since they have glare reduction quality, this enables maximum visible light to pass through the lenses.
 More light transmission simply means better visibility.

 What are its features ?
 There are various brands of Blue Cut Anti Glare Lenses in the ophthalmic market.
 However only few of them provide a comprehensive solution.
 Below are some key qualities that an ideal pair of computer glasses must posses:-